 Our Progress This Season

-82% of our line is Fair Trade Certified™ sewn.
+86% of the products in our line are made in a Fair Trade Certified™ factory.

-72,000+ workers are supported by Patagonia’s participation in the Fair Trade program.
+75,000+ workers benefit from Patagonia’s participation in the Fair Trade program.

-550+ farmers are part of our Regenerative Organic Certified™ Pilot Cotton program.
+2,000+ farmers are part of our Regenerative Organic Certified® cotton program.

-Apparel workers are among the lowest-paid employees worldwide.
-Much of the clothing industry has lax social standards that can lead to unsafe working conditions, long hours, low pay, and job discrimination for the workers who are predominately women.
+Apparel workers are among the lowest-paid employees in the world.
+Much of the clothing industry has lax social standards that can lead to unsafe working conditions, long hours, low pay, and job discrimination for the workers who are predominantly women.
 The continual demand for fast fashion exacerbates this problem every day.

-However, this is not the case across-the-board.
+But this is not the case across the board.
 Over the years, Patagonia has built a robust social-responsibility program that analyzes and manages the impacts our business has on the workers and communities in our supply chain.
-Our goal is not just to minimize harm, but to create a positive benefit for the lives that we touch through our business.
+Our goal is to not only minimize harm, but also create a positive benefit for the lives that we touch through our business.